SYSTRAN/faster-whisper/README.md

 ### Faster Distil-Whisper

 The Distil-Whisper checkpoints are compatible with the Faster-Whisper package.
-In particular, the latest [distil-large-v3](https://huggingface.co/distil-whisper/distil-large-v3) checkpoint is designed to give one-to-one equivalence with the Faster-Whisper transcription algorithm.
+In particular, the latest [distil-large-v3](https://huggingface.co/distil-whisper/distil-large-v3) checkpoint is intrinsically designed to work with the Faster-Whisper transcription algorithm.
 The following code snippet demonstrates how to run inference with distil-large-v3 on a specified audio file:

 ```python